tbudd/run_analysis/run_analysis_codebook.md

 - Schema:     none

 ###Variables 3-68 (named according to schema below)
 A number respresenting the processed specific measurement from either the accelerometer or gyroscope.
-For details on the processing refer to the dataset README.txt and feature_info.txt files in the root directory of the HAR data.
+For details on the processing refer to the dataset README.txt and feature_info.txt files in the root directory of the HAR dataset.
 - Class:      num
 - Values:     -1 through 1
 - Units:      none, because the estimates of the measures were normalized to be between -1 and 1 inclusive.